-Regardless of the instrument, genre, or nationality of the music, one thing every musician can use in practice is the metronome.
+Regardless of the instrument, genre, or nationality of the music, one thing every musician can use in practice is learning how to use a metronome.
 We use it for the sake of practicing a song or piece of music, for sight reading, sight singing, or just hammering out those tricky rhythms.
 It keeps us in line and is the beacon, or the rails of the railroad if you will; that keeps us on tempo and rhythmically correct, so that we don’t get derailed and play sloppily.
-The metronome can be the musician’s best friend.
+Learn how to use a metronome in order to become a better musician.

 What is a Metronome?